v-nleaver/Hololens/hololens/hololens-release-notes.md

 ✔️ If you'd like to have more control over OS updates, check out these [newly enabled Update policies.](#improved-update-restart-detection-and-notifications) <br>
 ✔️ If you need to make your organization's apps available on the company store via the Microsoft Store, but want to only allow access to your organization's apps and not the full store, [set this policy.](#use-only-private-store-apps-for-microsoft-store) <br>
 ✔️ If you'd like to know the free storage space, SSID, or BSSID of your HoloLens devices, then check out these [reporting CSPs.](#csp-changes-for-reporting-hololens-details) <br>
-✔️ If you'd like to use WDAC to block apps or processes from launching, but also need to use your own line of bushiness apps, you can now [allow LOB in your WDAC policy](#use-wdac-and-lob-apps).
+✔️ If you'd like to use WDAC to block apps or processes from launching while also using your own line of bushiness apps, you can now [allow LOB in your WDAC policy](#use-wdac-and-lob-apps).

 ### Moving Platform Mode

-As of [Windows Holographic, version 21H2](hololens-release-notes.md#windows-holographic-version-21h2) we have added beta support for tracking on low-dynamic motion moving platforms on HoloLens 2.
+As of [Windows Holographic, version 21H2](hololens-release-notes.md#windows-holographic-version-21h2) we added beta support for tracking on low-dynamic motion moving platforms on HoloLens 2.
 After installing the build and enabling Moving Platform Mode, you’ll be able to use your HoloLens 2 in previously inaccessible environments, like large ships and large marine vessels.
 Currently, the feature is targeted at enabling these specific moving platforms only.
 While nothing prevents you from attempting to use the feature in other environments, the feature is focused on adding support for these environments first.

 To learn more about what is supported and how to enable this new feature, [visit the moving platform page](hololens2-moving-platform.md).